jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Distributed-Database-TiDB-Trial-Service-Clause.md

 3.2.2.2 JD Cloud provides a 7×24h online open ticket service system to answer customer questions.

-3.2.3 Where the service involves TiDB service, JD Cloud is responsible only for the operation maintenance at the bottom part of TiDB service and of the software provided by JD Cloud, that is, the related technical architecture and operating system of TiDB service.
+3.2.3 Where the service involves TiDB Service, JD Cloud is responsible only for the operation maintenance at the bottom part of TiDB Service and of the software provided by JD Cloud, that is, the related technical architecture and operating system of TiDB Service.
 The application part above the database is your responsibility.

 3.2.4 JD Cloud will clear the faults caused by non-human factors, except for your reasons and/or force majeure as well as matters excluded in the control scope of JD Cloud.